veera813/Ninja_CTF/README.md

 # Ninja_CTF
-building a dockerized vulnerability web application
+building a vulnarable application on top of the docker